NicolasHug/Surprise/doc/source/prediction_algorithms.rst

   ``'False'``) for the similarity not to be zero.
 Simply put, if :math:`|I_{uv}| < \text{min_support}` then :math:`\text{sim}(u, v) = 0`.
 The same goes for items.
+- ``'common_ratings_only'``: Determines whether only common user/item ratings are
+  taken into account or all the full rating vectors are considered (only relevant for cosine-based similraty).
+Default is ``True``.
 - ``'shrinkage'``: Shrinkage parameter to apply (only relevant for :func:`pearson_baseline <surprise.similarities.pearson_baseline>` similarity).
   Default is 100.